 ♦ Atoms of different elements have different chemical properties and weights.

-♦ Chemical reactions occur when atoms are rearranged,combined or separated.
+♦ Chemical reactions occur when atoms are rearranged, combined or separated.

-♦ Atoms of different elements combine in simple whole number ratios to form compounds.
+♦ Atoms of different elements combine in simple whole-number ratios to form compounds.

-Dalton rearranged the elements known at that time according to ascending order of chemical mass and coined symbols for them .He was the first one to get a sense of stoichiometry in chemical reactions and he was the one who established a correlation between the difference in atomic structure and chemical behaviour of elements!
-He also published a table of relative atomic weights.He suggested that atoms of elements have characteristic mass.Thus, the concept of forming a table for elements began, which much later lead to formation of a periodic table!
-John Dalton was a polymath who worked on gas laws, reflection and refraction of light, human vision, etc.He suffered from red-green color blindness and thus , he also did work on human eye and color blindness.
+Dalton rearranged the elements (known at that time) according to the ascending order of chemical mass and coined symbols for them.
+He was the first chemist to get a sense of stoichiometry in chemical reactions.
+He established a correlation between the difference in atomic structure and the chemical behaviour of elements!
+He also published a table of relative atomic weights.
+John Dalton suggested that atoms of elements have a characteristic mass.
+Thus, the formation of a table for elements began with John Dalton!

-In 1897, Sir J.J.
-Thompson was studying cathode rays.He showed that cathode rays are negatively charged particles .He applied high voltage to two electrodes fitted in a glass tube with vacuum inside.He observed rays of negatively charged particles traveling from cathode to anode.As these rays were coming out of the cathode, he termed them as ‘Cathode Rays‘.He later applied another electric field in the path of these cathode rays and found out that these rays were deflected to the positive electric plate.Thus, he concluded that these rays consisted of negatively charged particles.He thus discovered the first subatomic particle – THE ELECTRON !(He called them negatively charged corpuscles).
+Eventually, he applied another electric field in the path of these cathode rays.
+The rays were deflected to the positive electric plate of the applied electric field.
+Thus, he concluded that these rays consisted of negatively charged particles.
+He thus discovered the first subatomic particle – THE ELECTRON !
+(He called them negatively charged corpuscles).

-He used to say a toast at dinner time,-
+He used to say a toast at dinnertime,-

 “To the electron!
-May it never be of any use to anybody !”
+May it never be of any use to anybody!”

 One can measure the charge , mass and spin of an electron.One can study the effect of electrons on other particles.However, THE ELECTRON ITSELF HAS NEVER ACTUALLY BEEN OBSERVED!!
 THE ELECTRON IS SMALLER THAN ANYTHING EVER MEASURED !